2006–07 Florida Gators men's basketball team

 The 2006–07 Florida Gators men's basketball team represented the University of Florida in the sport of basketball during the 2006–07 college basketball season.
 The Gators competed in Division I of the National Collegiate Athletic Association (NCAA) and the Eastern Division of the Southeastern Conference (SEC).
 They were led by head coach Billy Donovan, and played their home games in the O'Connell Center on the university's Gainesville, Florida campus.

 The Gators were looking to repeat as national champions.
 The Gators finished the season with a 26–5 record entering the SEC Championship.
 They won all three games and received the No. 1 overall seed in the NCAA tournament.
 They played in the National Championship game against Ohio State.
-They beat them 84–75 to become the first team since Duke in 1992 to repeat as National Champions.
-They remain, as of the 2023 tournament, the most recent team to repeat as National Champions.
+They beat them 84–75 to become the first team since Duke in 1992 to repeat as National Champions, a feat that would not be accomplished again until UConn in 2024.